our-story-media/ourstory-resources/doc_gen/materials/README.md

 <Banner>

-In response to current worldwide changes in working practices, we are currently working on updated resources for socially and physically distanced field deployments.
+In response to current worldwide changes in working practices, we have produced updated resources for socially and physically distanced field deployments.

 </Banner>